S4HILp/Social-Distancing-Detection-using-Computer-Vision/README.md

 # Social-Distancing-Detection-using-Computer-Vision

 Detecting compliance of social distancing using Computer Vision and Deep Learning using YOLO v5 (yolov5x).
+The model is pre-trained on COCO dataset for 80 classes.

 ## Setting up the environment
 Create a virtual environment: `python -m venv <env-path>`